aawaheed/magic/backend/files/misc/common-startup-files/default.md

 FUNCTION_INVOCATION[/misc/workflows/workflows/files/list-web-files.hl]
 ___

-### Download web file
+### Download file

-This functions allows the user to download a web file.
+This functions allows the user to download a file from his server.
 The function will not succeed if the file doesn't exist, so you don't need to check if the file exists first.
+This function will render a "Download" button allowing the user to download whatever file he wants to download.
+Using this function is necessary due to authorization requirements.

 ___
-FUNCTION_INVOCATION[/misc/workflows/workflows/files/download-web-file.hl]:
+FUNCTION_INVOCATION[/misc/workflows/workflows/files/download-file.hl]:
 {
   "file": "[STRING_VALUE]"
 }